-Best in Class programs are required to use Teaching Strategies GOLD[®], a formative assessment tool, for observations and assessment under the HHS contract and cannot use a private license while participating in Best in Class.
+Best in Class programs are required to use Teaching Strategies GOLD®, a formative assessment tool, for observations and assessment under the HHS contract and cannot use a private license while participating in Best in Class.

-Teaching Strategies[TM] GOLD[®] guides the appropriate alignment of the standards with teacher's instruction.
+Teaching StrategiesTM GOLD® guides the appropriate alignment of the standards with teacher's instruction.
 Assessment informs professionals' practices.
-Full implementation of GOLD[®] is expected through the assessment cycle: teachers observe children throughout the day, document their development/skills, and use the information to plan instruction.
+Full implementation of GOLD® is expected through the assessment cycle: teachers observe children throughout the day, document their development/skills, and use the information to plan instruction.

 Programs will be required to implement ongoing assessment of their children and complete three GOLD checkpoints throughout the school year (Fall 9/1-11/30, Winter 12/1-2/28, Spring 3/1-5/31).
-Teachers must collect enough documentation, with preliminary levels, to accurately support assessment of each child's knowledge, skills, and abilities and only select "Not Observed" in rare circumstances when finalizing Checkpoints.
+Teachers must collect enough documentation, with preliminary levels, to accurately support assessment of each child's knowledge, skills, and abilities.